How to produce high quality written contentJo Harris-Cooksley

 As you can see in the examples below, the scannable content is broken up with a subheading, a bulleted list, short paragraphs, and bolded words.
 However, the unscannable example has large blocks of text (especially the last paragraph boxed in red), no lists, bolded words, etc.

-- Determining who your audience is and what they want to read
+- Determine who your audience is and what they want to read

 - Research your work well and identify gaps in available information you can fill in